aragon/geo-browser-contracts/README.md

 #### GovernancePluginsSetup

-[This contract](./packages/contracts/src/governance/GovernancePluginsSetup.sol) handles the install/update/uninstall scripts for `MainVotingPlugin` and `MemberAccessPlugin`
+[This contract](./packages/contracts/src/governance/GovernancePluginsSetup.sol) handles the install/update/uninstall scripts for `MainVotingPlugin` and `MainMemberAddHelper`

 The second plugin needs to know the address of the first one, therefore the setup deploys them together.